Nuurazzamaan/Nuurazzamaan/README.md

 Here are some ideas to get you started:

-- 🔭 I’m currently working on ...I'm working crypto currency &Airdrop promotion all business work
+- 🔭 I’m currently working on ...I'm working crypto currency &Airdrop promotion all business work and systems development
 - 🌱 I’m currently learning ...Accounting
 - 👯 I’m looking to collaborate on ...
 - 🤔 I’m looking for help with ...